New in calibre 1.0

 New tool: "Polish books" that allows you to perform various automated cleanup actions on e-books

 Polishing books is all about putting the shine of perfection on your e-book files.
-You can use it to embed referenced fonts, subset embedded fonts, smarten punctuation, update the metadata in the book files from the metadata in the calibre library, manipulate the book jacket, etc. To use this tool, go to Preferences->Toolbar and add the Polish books tool to the main toolbar.
+You can use it to embed referenced fonts, subset embedded fonts, smarten punctuation, update the metadata in the book files from the metadata in the calibre library, manipulate the book jacket, etc. To use this tool, go to Preferences->Toolbars and menus and add the Polish books tool to the main toolbar.
 Then simply select the books you want to be polished and click the Polish books button.
 Polishing, unlike conversion, does not change the internal structure/markup of your book, it performs only the minimal set of actions needed to achieve its goals.
 Note that book polishing only works in e-books in the EPUB and AZW3 formats.

 This is an appropriate time to throw out a big thank you to all the calibre developers who have contributed many of the major new features listed above.
 An incomplete list of contributors is available here.